A planet-hunting consortium is marking five successful years by releasing data on more than 50 worlds.

 The CARMENES consortium is now celebrating its first five years of operations with the publication of visible-light measurements for more than 350 stars in Astronomy & Astrophysics.
 (Infrared data is forthcoming.)
 In these results, the collaboration announces 33 new planets, 26 planets confirmed from previous transit surveys, and a re-analysis of 17 known planets.
-Six of the planets are described as “potentially habitable,” an optimistic shorthand meaning they are rocky planets that could host liquid water on their surfaces.
+Four of the planets are “potentially habitable,” an optimistic shorthand meaning they are rocky planets that could host liquid water on their surfaces.
 All of the planets in the CARMENES sample are within 60 light-years of Earth.

 CARMENES resides on the 3.5-meter telescope at the Calar Alto Observatory in Spain.
 It consists of two spectrographs, one collecting light in the visible range and another in the infrared, both of them used to measure changes in the radial velocity of small, cool stars, small shifts that reveal the gravitational tugs of planets.